 Additionally, they have also questioned the judge, Joseph F. Johnston, related to the case,

-Judge Joseph F. Johnston you seem to believe that you can just abduct children away from their parent’s with impunity because your a judge?
+Judge Joseph F. Johnston, you seem to believe that you can just abduct children away from their parent’s with impunity because you’re a judge?
 Wrong.”

 Justina Pelletier case became a national controversy involving conservative Christian activists and civil libertarians, over a year ago.

 Earlier in 2013, Linda and Lou Pelletier brought in their 14-year old Justina to the Boston Children’s Hospital to be treated for mitochondrial disorder, a rare disorder occurring among one in every 8,000 children and affects the way cells produce energy.

 They were seeking a gastroenterologist to diagnose her; however, the parents never got to see a gastroenterologist, rather she was declared a ward of the state in March, 2014 because the doctors at the hospital concluded that she did not have a mitochondrial disorder, but was suffering from psychological stress caused in part by her parents.